HUCK × VANS

 Depth also matters, both literally and figuratively, says editor of independent print mag Weapons of Reason, James Cartwright.
 Each edition drills into a complex global challenge, such as food consumption, artificial intelligence and the ins and outs of climate change’s impact on the Arctic.
 Through heavily reported features, striking graphic design (there are no photos in Weapons of Reason) and bold takes on the biggest subjects affecting the world, the magazine is a rich tapestry of intelligent journalism.
 “That’s one of the things that sets us apart from other titles.”

 For Emotional Art Magazine’s Hayes, producing a professional but thoughtful work environment was key for an indie magazine in an industry infamous for exploiting the new and inexperienced.
 “Both the big publications and the small ones are really lacking in thinking about sustainability, but I have no right to anyone’s time or attention,” says Hayes, whose core pledge is to make every page count and to treat collaborators fairly.
-Emotional Art Magazine is “revenue neutral” but any proceeds will be split evenly between its 11 freelance writers and designer.
+Emotional Art Magazine’s first issue is “revenue neutral”, with proceeds being split evenly between its 11 freelance writers and designer.
+For the second issue, writers will get upfront fees.
 “One of the big things I’ve done is not try to do more with less, [but] do very little, and do it very well.”

 Watch your finances